 The nave was later drastically altered in the time of Henry VII, and a new roof put on, which fits through a rather odd but fine half-timbered clerestory.

 Perhaps the most signifcant memorial in the church, which draws visitors especially from the United States, is that to Edward Winslow, born in St Peter's parish in 1595, and one of the Pilgrim Fathers who sailed on the Mayflower.
 He served three times as governor of the Plymouth colony, and brought the first domestic cattle to America.
-The detail to the right is a from a portrait by an anonymous London artist, painted in 1651.
+The detail to the left is a from a portrait by an anonymous London artist, painted in 1651.
 It is the only portrait of any of the Pilgrim Fathers actually painted from life.
 The vestry built onto the church in 1973 was dedicated to his memory.

 |exposure mode||full manual|